New results on small-x resummation for splitting functions: Generalities on small- resummation

 In order to actually resum all leading running-coupling contributions (those proportional to powers of $\beta_0$), it is also necessary to change the way the function $h_{qg}$ depends on $\gamma_+$~\cite{Ball:2007ra,Altarelli:2008aj}.
 By introducing the series expansion of $h_{qg}$, \beq h_{qg}(\gamz)=\sum_{k=0}^\infty h_k \gamz^k\,, \eeq the resummed $\NLLp$ anomalous dimension appearing in eq.~\eqref{Delta4gamma} is computed according to the formula \beq \gamma_{qg}^{\NLLp}(\as,N) = \frac{\as}{3\pi}\,\TR\, \sum_{k=0}^\infty h_k , \eeq where we have introduced the notation $ $ defined by the following recursive procedure~\cite{Altarelli:2008aj} \beq = \(\gamma_+-k\,r(\as,N)\) , \qquad = 1. \eeq The quantity $r(\as,N)$, in its simplest realisation, is given by $r(\as,N)=\as\beta_0$.
 This expression stems from approximating the dependence on $\as$ of $\gamma_+$ as if it were linear (like at the LO).
 ABF also suggest an alternative form of $r(\as,N)$ such that the coefficient of $\as$ is the actual derivative of $\gamma_+$.
 We shall come back to this point shortly.

 Note that eq.~\eqref{hqgABF} cannot straightforwardly be written as an all-order closed expression (a non-trivial integral expression will be presented in sect.~\ref{sec:HELLimplementation}).
 Paradoxically, this has not posed a significant problem, since in any case the number of known $h_k$ coefficients was quite limited.
 Indeed, at this stage, in order to obtain a resummed expression one had to decide what to do with the limited knowledge available.
-This problem is even more severe after the inclusion of running coupling effects, because the convergence of the series in eq.~\eqref{hqgABF} is worse than the original one of eq.~\eqref{eq:hqgser}, due to the presence of the factor $k$ in the recursion eq.~\eqref{eq:recursion[]}, which reduces the radius of convergence.
-To tame this problem, in ref.~\cite{Altarelli:2008aj} the Borel summation of the series was considered, supplementing the asymptotic behaviour of the Borel transform with a guessed functional form.
+This problem is even more severe after the inclusion of running coupling effects, because the convergence of the series in eq.~\eqref{hqgABF} is worse than the original one of eq.~\eqref{eq:hqgser}, due to the presence of the factor $k$ in the recursion eq.~\eqref{eq:recursion[]}, which reduces the radius of convergence\footnote{We point out that eq.~\eqref{hqgABF} is an asymptotic expansion~\cite{Altarelli:2008aj} of an all-order result which was unknown at the time of the publication of ref.~\cite{Altarelli:2008aj}; as such, it is affected by an intrinsic, spurious (i.e.~non-physical) ambiguity.}.
+In order to tame this problem, in ref.~\cite{Altarelli:2008aj} the Borel summation of the series was considered, supplementing the asymptotic behaviour of the Borel transform with a guessed functional form.
 Later, in ref.~\cite{Bonvini:2016wki} this procedure has been modified by computing a Pad\'e approximant of the Borel transform and using it in its place, which leads to a more robust result.
 The \HELL implementation prior to this paper is based on the latter approach, and employs just the first 16 coefficients of the expansion of $h_{qg}$\footnote{The choice of using 16 coefficients was based on an analysis of the stability of the result upon variations of several parameters (the number of coefficients used, the order of the Pad\'e approximant, the order of the Borel transform). }.
 The quality of such an approximation can be assessed indirectly by comparing it with the exact resummed result presented for the first time in this paper (see sect.~\ref{sec:results}).